apresmoi/agent-starter/examples/conversation-agent/README.md

 ```

 Refer to the full `src/personalities.json` file for more examples and all configurable fields (like `reactions`, `dark_traits`, etc.).

+This project is tested with [Ollama](https://ollama.com/), which allows you to run open-source large language models, such as Gemma, locally.
+You can download Ollama from their website.

 ### Running with Specific Personalities / Environment Files